rigetti/qcs-sdk-qir/Readme.md

 ```

-First, make sure you do in fact have LLVM 11 installed and on your `PATH`.
+First, make sure you do in fact have the same LLVM version installed and on your `PATH` as you've specified with the `--features` option in `cargo`.
 Run `llvm-config --version` to confirm.
 If not, that needs fixing first.

 If you do, perhaps you first tried to build the crate before LLVM was installed and configured.
 Run `cargo clean -p llvm-sys` to clear the build and then retry.